 • Activities to strengthen the consortium's composition and collaboration, such as meetings and discussions with potential international partners.

-• To develop and strengthen a project idea and to write and submit a proposal to the announced international the call for proposals.
+• To develop and strengthen a project idea and to write and submit a proposal to the advertised international the call for proposals.
 If external expertise is hired to strengthen the project content (for example intellectual property rights (IPR) and technical consultation), it is important to describe their competence and previous experience in the area.
 Please note that costs for writing consultation may amount to a maximum of SEK 75,000.

 • Development of the scientific or technical basis for the project by, for example, conducting pilot or "proof of concept" studies.
 It is important to explain why this is required for a successful proposal, or if the international the call for proposals specifically requests this.